Apjo/AWSAssociateSolutionsArchitectNotes/README.md

      3) Server Side Encryption with Customer provided keys- SSE-C
     - Client Side Encryption: you encrypt data on client side

+<a name ="s_3_security"></a>
 **S3 Security**:
 - All buckets are PRIVATE by default.
 That means, if you were to type in the buckets publicly accessible URL address, and it’s not a publicly available bucket, you wouldn’t be able to access object within that bucket.
   You would have actually go in and make that bucket public
 - Allows Access Control Lists (an individual user can only have access to 1 bucket and have read only access)
 - Integrates with IAM using roles,for example allows EC2 users to have access to S3 buckets by roles
 - All endpoints are encrypted by SSL